-(4) Providers are recommended to use NOWRA and WOSSA courses to meet the CEU requirement outlines in this section.
-Courses not included in the definition of a Health Officer-approved training will be considered on a case-by-case basis.
-The applicant may be required to provide justification or outline how the course is related to onsite septic systems.

-(54) On-Site Sewage System Installer.

-An installer applicant shall:

-- (a) Submit an approved application form provided by the Health Department; - (b) Pass a written examination approved by the Health Officer; - (i) A level 1 installer must pass the WOSSA Level 1 Installer certification examination, or equivalent. - (ii) A level 2 installer must pass the WOSSA Level 2 installer certification examination, or equivalent.
-In -addition to any product specific training requirements. - (c) Demonstrate any combination of training that is determined by the Health Officer to be equivalent to:
+- (d) Not be issued or renewed if the applicant is found by the Health Officer to be in violation of any of the provisions of this Chapter. - (e) May be issued through reciprocity for a certification from Puget Sound counties as defined in WAC 246-272A. - (i) Documentation must be provided for education, L&I registration, and necessary bond. - (4) Providers are recommended to use NOWRA and WOSSA courses to meet the CEU requirement outlines in this section.
+Courses not included in the definition of Health Officer-approved training will be considered on a case-by-case basis.
+The applicant may be required to provide justification or outline how the course is related to onsite septic systems. - (5) On-Site Sewage System Installer.
+An installer applicant shall: - (a) Submit an approved application form provided by the Health Department; - (b) Pass a written examination approved by the Health Officer; - (i) A level 1 installer must pass the WOSSA Level 1 Installer certification examination, or equivalent. - (ii) A level 2 installer must pass the WOSSA Level 2 Installer certification examination, or equivalent.
+In addition to any product specific training requirements. - (c) Demonstrate any combination of training that is determined by the Health Officer to be equivalent to one of the following:

-- (i) Two years of full-time equivalent employment within the preceding five years as with an approved installer in any other Puget Sound counties Washington state health jurisdiction; or - (ii) Eight Eight CEUs of Health Officer-approved classes training applicable to OSS installation;
+- (i) Two years of full-time equivalent employment within the preceding five years with an approved installer in any other Puget Sound counties health jurisdiction; or - (ii) Eight CEUs of Health Officer-approved training applicable to OSS installation.

-- (i) Four years of full-time equivalent employment within the preceding six years with an approved installer in any other Puget Sound counties health jurisdiction; or - (ii) Sixteen CEUs of Health Officer-approved training applicable to OSS installation.
+- (i) Four years of full-time equivalent employment within the preceding six years with an approved installer in any other Puget Sound counties health jurisdiction; or - (ii) Sixteen CEUs of Health Officer-approved training applicable to OSS installation; and - (iii) Documented training and experience must include proficiency with mounds, drip irrigation, and company specific approval for individual proprietary systems.